AlexKempen/resume-wiki/wiki.md

 This section should simply be named **Skills**, not ~~"Technical Skills", "Relevant Skills”, etc~~

+---

-## You Should:
+### You Should:

 * Include languages you've used thoroughly and could theoretically interview in.
 * Include technologies (frameworks, tools, and programs) that you've used previously.
 * Repeat things that you use in your bullet points.
 If you have Java in your skills, your bullet points in job descriptions should include Java, and vice versa.

+---

-## You Should Not:
+### You Should Not:

 * Include soft skills  - don't include things like "teamwork", "leadership", and the like.
 Demonstrate via your bullet points and descriptions that you've done these things, not just by listing them out.
 * Include skills that are taken for granted and are assumed (typing, Microsoft Word, IDEs, etc - some of these are fine for other types of jobs, but are generally not useful for engineering)
    * Generally speaking, do not include:
-      * Code Repository Websites (the skill itself is fine - use "Git" or "SVN", not "GitHub" or "Bitbucket" or "GitLab"
+      * Code Repository Websites (the skill itself is fine - use "Git" or "SVN", not "GitHub" or "Bitbucket" or "GitLab")
       * Operating Systems
       * IDEs or other word editors (VS Code, LaTeX, vim, etc)